craftcms/anchors/README.md

 The anchors are named based on the heading text.
 The algorithm Anchors uses to convert the heading text to IDs is similar to Craft’s algorithm for automatically generating entry slugs.

+## Requirements

+This plugin requires Craft CMS 3.0.0-beta.1 or later.

 ## Installation

 To install the plugin, follow these instructions.